zeraton-de/cockpit-docs/guide/basics/field-types.md

 # Field-Types

 In Cockpit you can build custom content models defined by a collection of different field types.
+Most field types can have different options which influence their behaviour.
+Options are stored as a JSON-object.

 ## Access-List